teamdeeson/codex/docs/working-at-deeson/where-and-when-we-work.md

 Some of our most useful time is un-billable, for example investing in people and processes.
 The process of reviewing what’s happened and planning for the next week are the important bit.

-Before the start of each week you are responsible for reviewing your Forecast schedule and checking you’re on track for a minimum of 30hrs billable time.
+Before the start of each week you are responsible for reviewing your Forecast schedule and checking you’re on track for your personal billable target.

 If you’re not then speak to your pod colleagues to see how you can make best use of your time this week

-Before the end of each week you must make sure your Harvest is up-to-date and you’ve logged all your billable and non-billable hours - remember that’s at least 30hrs billable and 35hrs in total each week.
+Before the end of each week you must make sure your Harvest is up-to-date and you’ve logged all your billable and non-billable hours - remember that’s at least your personal billable target and 35hrs in total each week.

 Check against your targets using this [Harvest report](https://deesonemedia.harvestapp.com/reports).